 Region: United Kingdom

-Hares are handsome creatures and the hare in my pastel painting was a pleasure to portray.
+Hares are handsome creatures, and my pastel sketch of a hare at sunset was a pleasure to portray.

 ‘Mad as a March Hare’ refers to the boxing antics of hares during Springtime.
 During Spring a male hare, known as a buck, can often be seen chasing a doe, female.
 If the female is unreceptive: in order to defend herself, she will sometimes retaliate by standing on her hind legs and appear to engage in a boxing fight with the buck.